codepath/android_guides/Persisting-Data-to-the-Device.md

 		.orderBy("age ASC").execute();
 ```

 This will automatically query the database and return the results as a List for use.
-For more information, check out our [ActiveAndroid Guide](https://github.com/thecodepath/android_guides/wiki/ActiveAndroid-Guide) for links to more resources and answers to common questions.
+For more information, check out our [[ActiveAndroid Guide|ActiveAndroid-Guide]] for links to more resources and answers to common questions.

 ## References